vs9h/book-catalogue/README.md

 You can also find examples of sql database queries in ``database/sql_queries.sql``
 ****

-## **Server side for a book catalog (in developing)**
+## **Server side for a book catalog**

-The server side of the application will be written using Node.js, GraphQL and Sequelize
+The server side of the application is written using Node.js, GraphQL and Sequelize.

 Other libraries used in the project can be found in ``server/package.json``.